tdh8316/DSPython/README.md

     delay(1000)
 ```

-To compile and upload this source, you can specific the serial port to upload by providing the `--upload-to` option.
+To compile and upload this source, you can specify the serial port to upload by providing the `--upload-to` option.
 For example, this compiles and uploads the [blink example](https://github.com/tdh8316/dsp/tree/master/examples/Blink.py) to the Arduino:

 ```